jckantor/ESTM60203/Syllabus.md

 ### 3. Planning and Scheduling (3 sessions) ###

-This unit addresses the issues of organizing tasks to meet deadlines, allocating services to meet customer demand in a flow shop, optimal scheduling for a limiting resource, and creating and managing schedules for complex projects.
-The focus will be on simple, practical techniques for handling common situations that arise in business and professional life.
+This unit looks into the problems of organizing tasks to meet deadlines, allocating services to meet customer demand in a flow shop, optimal scheduling for a limiting resource, and creating and managing schedules for complex projects.
+The unit focuses on simple, practical techniques for handling common situations arising in business and professional life.

 The first class session will be devoted to an in-class simulation of a car wash business.
 The challenge is to allocate limited resources to meet demand during periods of steady customer flow, and during periods of peak demand.
 The second session will be based on a discussion on project management methods demonstrated in a short novel by Andreas Scherer, and introduce critical path and critical chain methods for project management.
 Students will break into teams to apply those methods to a project management case study.
-The third class session will introduce empirical and mathematical programming based methods of scheduling for a process bottleneck.
+The third class session introduces empirical and optimization based methods of scheduling for process bottlenecks.

 * Flow Shops
 * Critical Path Method, PERT, and Critical Chain methods for project management